Skip to main content

 Baey notes that while there's definitely a strong interest to build those ecosystems and industries, games usually require a bit of education on the government side of things.

-"When you have government offices that move in and out, not many of them or very few of them really come from the games industry.
+"When you have government officers that move in and out, not many of them or very few of them really come from the games industry.
 So while there's an interest, how they support [and] where they support sometimes is a bit challenging.

 "But our Singapore government has been very supportive in general.
 For example, for first time founders, there are schemes that actually support that, as well as schemes that encourage companies to hire interns or fresh graduates.
 But it's not targeting specifically the games industry… Games is its own thing, it's so broad and so cross disciplined.